gonemad97/Spotify-Song-Recommender/README.md

 ### To Run the Application:

-There are two ways this application can be run.
+There are three ways this application can be run.

 1. Use the Dockerfile:
 Ensure you have Docker installed in your system.
 Then run the following commands after cloning this repository onto your local machine: